'Shakti' I spoke about not religious, but power of unrighteousness, corruption and falsehood: Rahul | Politics

 ''I recognise that power and so does Narendra Modi ji.
 It is not any kind of religious power, it is the power of unrighteousness, corruption and falsehood.
 That's why whenever I raise my voice against it, Modi ji and his machine of lies gets upset and enraged,'' Gandhi said.

-At a rally in Mumbai, Gandhi commented that the ''fight against Modi is not on a personal level since Modi is a 'mask' who works for a 'shakti' (power)''.
+At a rally in Mumbai, Gandhi commented that, ''We are not fighting against a political party...We are not fighting against Narendra Modi, nor are we fighting against one person.
+But, one face has been projected in the forefront.'' ''In Hindu dharma, there is a word 'shakti'.
+We are fighting against a 'shakti' (power).
+The question arises as to what is that 'shakti'...,'' he said at the public rally in Mumbai where several leaders of the opposition were present.

+Prime Minister Narendra Modi on Monday launched a scathing attack on Gandhi over his ''shakti'' remark, saying the opposition INDIA bloc was trying to destroy it.

-Alleging that the INDIA bloc's manifesto talks about finishing 'shakti', Prime Minister Modi on Monday said the fight is between those who want to destroy 'shakti' and those who worship them.
+Asserting that for him every mother and daughter was a form of ''shakti'', Modi said the upcoming polls will be a fight between those who want to destroy ''shakti'' and those who worship them.

+At a public rally in Karnataka, Modi said, ''Yesterday in Mumbai Shivaji Ground (park), INDI Alliance made an announcement that they want to destroy 'shakti'.
+If they want to destroy 'shakti', then worshipping 'Shakti' is our resolve." ''Chhatrapati Shivaji Maharaj (17th Century AD Maratha ruler) took the blessings of Goddess Tulja Bhavani and marched for the freedom of India.
+He was a shakti worshipper.
+And at the same Shivaji Park, it was announced to eliminate shakti,'' Modi said.

 He said the nation dedicated 'Chandrayaan's' success to 'Shiv Shakti' and the opposition parties are talking of destroying 'shakti'.

 ''On Sunday in Mumbai, there was an INDI Alliance rally after the announcement of the schedule for elections.
 They announced their manifesto in the rally.
 In Mumbai's Shivaji Park, they said their fight was against 'Shakti'.
 For me, every mother, every daughter is a form of 'shakti'.
 Mothers and sisters, I worship you as 'shakti'.
-I am Bharat Maa's 'pujari'," he said.
+I am Bharat Maa's 'pujari'," he said at another rally in Telangana.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)